-You have an outstanding opportunity to spend 7 days with four extraordinary teachers aboard Holland America Line's ms Eurodam.
+You have an outstanding opportunity to spend 7 days with five extraordinary teachers aboard Holland America Line's ms Eurodam.
 This fantastic group was chosen because they are all exceptional instructors who are friendly, fun-loving and warm.
 All are internationally known for the books they have published and their exceptional teaching skills.

 Gyleen was born in Philadelphia, PA but grew up in Taiwan and Japan.
 She obtained a Bachelor of Science degree in Chemical Engineering at Drexel University and opened Colourful Stitches in 1999.
 Those formative years in the Far East developed her love for simplistic artistry.

 Gyleen began needlework at the very young age of four and has since pursued artistic expression in drawing and quilt making.
 Her quilts blend color, pattern and texture to provide a contemporary essence to traditional quilting.
 Her strength as a quilter is demonstrated by the infusion of engineering tools and techniques to simplify visually complex quilts.